iBreve/TrustmedicosBrowserExtension/README.md

 ## Managed by
 This project is currently managed by iBreve and can be reached through info@ibreve.com

+This project has received support from Trublo, a European Union’s Horizon 2020 research and innovation programme project under the Grant Agreement No 957228

 ---
 ## License
 This project is licensed under the GNU General Public License v3.0 License - see the LICENSE.md file for details